mierau/playdate-fluid/README.md

 # Fluid for Playdate

 This library is written in Lua using the Playdate SDK.
 It provides a way to create, draw, animate, and interact with fluid.
 The library is a minimal simulation to keep it speedy on device, so it is constrained mostly to wave simulation.
-However, as this is open source, please feel freet to add more functionality if you can keep it snappy.
+However, as this is open source, please feel free to add more functionality if you can keep it snappy.

 ![fluid](https://github.com/mierau/playdate-fluid/assets/55453/0b7ed325-1990-4415-99f5-55e04fe1e363)